Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Introduction

-Consequently, a combined study of matter-tracers and voids characterises better the density field, yielding more precise cosmological measurements. \citet{ImproveBAOvoids_BOSS} have shown that by combining the low redshift BOSS LRGs with the voids determined using the Delaunay trIangulation Void findEr \citep[\textsc{DIVE};][]{10.1093/mnras/stw660} -- code that uses the Delaunay Triangulation \citep[DT;][]{Delaunay1934} on the positions of the matter tracers -- there is a 10 per cent improvement on the precision of Alcock--Paczynski \citep[$\alpha$;][]{1979Natur.281..358A} parameter.
-Similar improvements have been observed by \citet{10.1093/mnras/stac390} in a multi-tracer analysis of galaxies and voids from BOSS DR12 and eBOSS DR16.

-A multi-tracer analysis involving voids implies the additional challenge of modelling the void clustering.
-Compared to the matter tracers, voids have large sizes, hence their exclusion has a stronger impact on the clustering.
-In consequence, \citep{ImproveBAOvoids_BOSS} have developed a more general model than the galaxy de-wiggled \citep{Xu_2012MNRAS.427.2146X} one in order to correctly account for this difference.
-The newer model includes an additional factor compared to the de-wiggled one, which is not given a priori.
+Multi-tracer analyses \citep{ImproveBAOvoids_BOSS, 10.1093/mnras/stac390} of galaxies with voids determined using the Delaunay trIangulation Void findEr \citep[\textsc{DIVE};][]{10.1093/mnras/stw660} -- code that uses the Delaunay Triangulation \citep[DT;][]{Delaunay1934} on the positions of the matter tracers -- show improvements on the precision of Alcock--Paczynski parameter \citep[$\alpha$;][]{1979Natur.281..358A} of the order of 10 per cent compared to galaxy-only measurements.
+However, these studies imply the additional challenge of modelling the void clustering.
+Compared to the matter tracers, voids have large sizes, hence their exclusion has a stronger impact on the clustering \citep{2014PhRvL.112d1304H}.
+In consequence, \citet{ImproveBAOvoids_BOSS} have developed a more general model than the galaxy de-wiggled one \citep{Xu_2012MNRAS.427.2146X} in order to correctly account for this difference.

-The purpose of this paper is to introduce two numerical methods that provide a description of the void exclusion effect and can be used in the modified de-wiggled model.
+The purpose of this paper is to introduce two numerical methods that can be used in the modified de-wiggled model to provide a description of the void exclusion effect.
 The principle behind the two methods is to first create a halo catalogue by assigning them directly on the density field corresponding to the initial conditions and then detect the voids.
 Finally, the computed void power spectrum represents the model for the void exclusion.

 Section~\ref{sec:data} presents the simulations involved in assessing the performance of the void model power spectra.
 The description of the two numerical techniques and the methodology employed in testing them are described in Section~\ref{sec:methodology}.
 Section~\ref{sec:results} shows the results of the performance and robustness tests that have been effectuated on the numerical techniques.
 The last section concludes the current article.